ShizukaDonaghue/atomic-quiz/README.md

 * [balsamiq](https://balsamiq.com/) was used to generate wireframes for the website.

 ### Tools used for Styling the Website
-* The logo was designed by the developer with [Wix](https://www.wix.com/).
+* The logos were designed by the developer with [Wix](https://www.wix.com/).
 * The favicon was created from the logo with [RealFaviconGenerator](https://realfavicongenerator.net/).
 * The font used in the website is imported from [Google Fonts](https://fonts.google.com/).
 * The website uses icons from [Font Awesome](https://fontawesome.com/).
-* The website uses [cdnjs.com](https://cdnjs.com/) for Font Awesome icons so that the website loads quickly.
+* The website uses [cdnjs.com](https://cdnjs.com/) for Font Awesome icons for a faster loading time.
 * The colour scheme ideas and actual colour palette were generated with [Coolors.co](https://coolors.co/).
 * [remove.bg](https://www.remove.bg/) was used to remove the background from the 404 error image and the favicon.